jms-guy/greed/README.md

 ### Known Issues

-- Balance values are off in credit card tables
+- Balance values are off in credit card tables, uses calculations for getting historical balances of a debit account
 - Only partial support for attaching multiple financial institutions per user